Beijing National Stadium: Construction

 Construction of the stadium proceeded in several distinct phases, the first phase involving the construction of a concrete supporting structure upon the concrete foundations laid for the construction site.
 This was followed by the phased installation of the curved steel frame surrounding the stadium, which is largely self-supporting.
-This phased installation involved the interconnection of sections of the curved steel frame that were constructed in Shanghai and transported to Beijing for assembly and welding.
+This phased installation involved the interconnection of sections of the curved steel frame constructed in Shanghai and transported to Beijing for assembly and welding.
 The entire structure of interconnected sections was welded together as the primary means of interconnection used to assemble the entire surrounding nest structure.
 Upon removal of the supporting columns used for the purpose of expediting the assembly of the interconnecting sections, the completed nest structure as a whole settled approximately 27 cm to attain full stability before the interior design and construction of the stadium could be installed and completed.

 Completion

 Ground was broken, at the Olympic Green, for Beijing National Stadium on 24 December 2003.
 At its height, 17,000 construction workers worked on the stadium.
 Portraits of 143 migrant workers at the construction site were featured in the book Workers (Gong Ren) by artist Helen Couchman.
 On 1 January 2008, The Times reported that 10 workers had died throughout construction; despite denial from the Chinese government.
 However, in a story the following week, Reuters, with the support of the Chinese government, reported that only two workers had died.
 All 121,000 tons of steel were made in China.
 On 14 May 2008 the grass field of 7,811 square meters was laid in 24 hours.
 The field is a modular turf system by GreenTech ITM.

 Building the Beijing Olympic Field Beijing National Stadium officially opened at a ceremony on 28 June 2008.